audister09/arcade-game/README.md

 # Udacity Classic Arcade Game

-This is the 3rd project from Udacity's Nanodegree program "Front-End Web Developer".
+This is the 3rd project from Udacity's Nanodegree program Front-End Web Developer.
 The project is a game based on the arcade game **Frogger** by **Konami** (more information [here](https://en.wikipedia.org/wiki/Frogger)).

 ## Run Game

-Click on "Clone or Download" on this repository page and download it as ZIP.
+Click on "Clone or Download" from this repository page and download it as ZIP.
 Extract the folder content and open "index.html" from a browser for the game to run.

 ## Game Rules